Hocabá-Homún: Government

 The Kuchkabalob were divided into municipalities called batalib (plural batalibob) each Batalib was ruled by a batab (batabob plural).
 The ruler of a Kuchkabal was called a Halach Uinik which means "person of fact, person of command".
 A Halach Uinik was a monarch, but some kuchkabalob were oligarchies, with batabil having a seat on a senate.
 As in the case of Ekab one batalib usually had more powerful batabob.
 The batabob were normally related to the Halach Uinik.

 The batalib of Hocabá-Homún were Seyé, Tahmek, Hoctún, Xocchel, Huhí, Homún, Cuzamá and Hocabá.
+The halach uinik of Hocaba came from a lineage known as Iuit (Nahuatl for "feather"), which was rare elsewhere in the Yucatan peninsula but also found in Acalan.